Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

 \subsection{Online Survey with Developers}

-In this section, we provide details on the approach and structure of the survey which we conducted with \var{survey.participants.total.text}~developers.
-We detail the analysis of qualitative questions as well as the quantitative questions.
+Below, we provide details on the approach and structure of the survey which we conducted with \var{survey.participants.total.text}~developers.
+We detail the analysis of both qualitative and quantitative data points.